robseb/PiP2Bitbake/README.md

 # PiP2Bitbake
-With this python script it is possible to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image.
+**With this python script it is possible to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image.**
 In order to make this possible it will generate a Bitbake-file with all necessary informations (Version Number, Checksums,..) to allow Bitbake to included the selected pip-package to the rootfs of the generated Linux system.
 This script support all current pip- and python-versions.

 I developed this script to create [*rsYocto*](https://github.com/robseb/rsyocto) a embbeded Linux for Intel SoC-FPGAs.

-# Guide to use is script
+# Guide to use this script
 1. Pull this repository to your Yocto Project building machine
 2. Be sure that Python pip are installed
     * To install that use on Ubuntu: